 The preclinical safety profile of sorafenib was assessed in mice, rats, dogs and rabbits.

-Repeat-dose toxicity studies revealed mild to moderate changes (degenerations and regenerations) in various organs.
+Repeat-dose toxicity studies revealed changes (degenerations and regenerations) in various organs at exposures below the anticipated clinical exposure (based on AUC comparisons).

-After repeated dosing to young and growing dogs, effects on bone and teeth were observed.
-Changes consisted in irregular thickening of the femoral growth plate at a daily sorafenib dose of 600 mg/m2 body surface area (equivalent to 1.2 times the recommended clinical dose of 500 mg/m2 on a body surface area basis), hypocellularity of the bone marrow next to the altered growth plate at 200 mg/m2/day, and alterations of the dentin composition at 600 mg/m2/day.
+After repeated dosing to young and growing dogs, effects on bone and teeth were observed at exposures below the clinical exposure.
+Changes consisted in irregular thickening of the femoral growth plate, hypocellularity of the bone marrow next to the altered growth plate and alterations of the dentin composition.
 Similar effects were not induced in adult dogs.

-Positive genotoxic effects were obtained for sorafenib in an in vitro mammalian cell assay (Chinese hamster ovary) for clastogenicity (chromosome aberrations) in the presence of metabolic activation.
-One intermediate in the manufacturing process, which is also present in the final drug substance (< 0.15%), was positive for mutagenesis in an in vitro bacterial cell assay (Ames test).
-Sorafenib was not genotoxic in the Ames test (the material contained the intermediate at 0.34%), and in an in vivo mouse micronucleus assay.

-Carcinogenicity studies have not been performed with sorafenib.
+The standard program of genotoxicity studies was conducted and positive results were obtained as an increase in structural chromosomal aberrations in an in vitro mammalian cell assay (Chinese hamster ovary) for clastogenicity in the presence of metabolic activation was seen.
+Sorafenib was not genotoxic in the Ames test or in the in vivo mouse micronucleus assay.
+One intermediate in the manufacturing process, which is also present in the final active substance (< 0.15 %), was positive for mutagenesis in an in vitro bacterial cell assay (Ames test).
+Furthermore, the sorafenib batch tested in the standard genotoxicity battery included 0.34 % PAPE.
+Carcinogenicity studies have not been conducted with sorafenib.

 No specific studies with sorafenib have been conducted in animals to evaluate the effect on fertility.
-An adverse effect on male and female fertility can however be expected because repeat-dose studies in animals have shown changes in male and female reproductive organs.
+An adverse effect on male and female fertility can however be expected because repeat-dose studies in animals have shown changes in male and female reproductive organs at exposures below the anticipated clinical exposure (based on AUC).
+Typical changes consisted of signs of degeneration and retardation in testes, epididymides, prostate, and seminal vesicles of rats.
+Female rats showed central necrosis of the corpora lutea and arrested follicular development in the ovaries.
+Dogs showed tubular degeneration in the testes and oligospermia.

-Sorafenib has been shown to be embryotoxic and teratogenic when administered to rats and rabbits.
-Observed effects included decreases in maternal and fetal body weights, an increased number of fetal resorptions and an increased number of external and visceral malformations.
-Adverse fetal outcomes were observed at an oral dose of 6 mg/m2/day in rats and 36 mg/m2/day in rabbits (see "Special Warnings and Precautions for Use" and "Pregnancy and Lactation").
+Sorafenib has been shown to be embryotoxic and teratogenic when administered to rats and rabbits at exposures below the clinical exposure.
+Observed effects included decreases in maternal and foetal body weights, an increased number of foetal resorptions and an increased number of external and visceral malformations.